 The College of Education (COE) consists of educators who provide innovative and cutting-edge research and teaching in an effort to further the field of education, and to prepare educators and leaders in Hawai'i for future careers in teaching and leadership positions.
-Working in partnership with Hawai'i's Department of Education, Hawai'i Teachers Standards Board and private schools, the College of Educators as well as prepares researchers and professionals for fields beyond Pre/K-12 education and in non-school settings.
+Working in partnership with Hawai'i's Department of Education, Hawai'i Teachers Standards Board and private schools, the College of Education provides professional development and licensure opportunities for educators as well as prepares researchers and professionals for fields beyond Pre/K-12 education and in non-school settings.